hujanais/hujanais.github.io/edge-llm/part-1/README.md

 | bike | bite |
 | We tried | Retried |

 This is actually a funny result because we Malaysians/Singaporeans have difficulty pronoucing R's, K's and T's and it showed on the tiny.en model.
-However, the small.en model was able to handle all that.
-Very impressive.
-Obviously, we want to try to always use the smallest model to get the job done.
+However, the small.en model was able to transcribe with 100% accuracy.
+Very impressive indeed.
+The 4GB Pi can definitely load the larger models but I didn't test further.

 ## Time for what we really want to try.
 Transcribe live audio
 ```